keyboard_return Exit

 schedule20:00

-This reading practice simulates one part of the IELTS Academic Reading test.
+This reading practice simulates one part of the IELTS General Reading test.
 You should spend about twenty minutes on it.
 Read the passage and answer questions 14-27.

 Subscribe to take the test